Days of Love at Seagull Villa

 Days of Love at Seagull Villa (海猫荘days, Umineko Sou Days.) is a Japanese yuri manga series written and illustrated by Naoko Kodama.
 The manga was serialized in Ichijinsha's Comic Yuri Hime from January 2019 to August 2020 and is licensed for an English-language release by Seven Seas Entertainment.

 Plot

-When Mayumi loses her fiancé to her only friend she leaves everything behind, running away to make fresh start as a junior high school teacher in the countryside where she doesn't know anyone.
+When Mayumi loses her fiancé to her only friend she leaves everything behind, running away to make fresh start as a junior high school teacher in the countryside where she does not know anyone.
 But when she arrives there she gets tangled up with a Rin, a brash but kind single mother who runs the boarding house Mayumi is staying at, after they end up falling into the ocean together.
-While the two women may not have a lot in common, they're still drawn to each other, and the relationship growing between them is deeper than either expect.
+While the two women may not have a lot in common, they are still drawn to each other, and the relationship growing between them is deeper than either expects.